ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/mergedsource.rst

 baselines leaving them zero-valued (as opposed to have junk values).
 This should have no implication for any code which honours flags properly, but is a change in behaviour.
 An exception is raised (and execution is aborted) if metadata stream does not have UVWs at all or have it not for all beams ingest pipeline is set up to record.

+The task performs some basic cross-checks of UVW vectors encountered in the metadata stream.
+The first two cause the execution to abort with the exception.
+The third one may either result in an exception or just flagged data (see **baduvw_maxcycles** parameter)
+    values are not zeros or NaNs
+    UVW vector length is roughly the Earth radius (tolerance allows for the actual shape of the Earth) UVW vector length is within 1mm of the baseline length expected from the array layout

 Example